5 Critical Backtesting Mistakes & How to Validate Results

 Manual Tracking vs. BacktestBase Workflow

 This table summarizes what traders typically do in spreadsheets versus what the platform already supports today.
-Use it when deciding how to organize future tests.

-| Workflow | Manual Spreadsheets | BacktestBase |
+| Workflow | BacktestBase | Manual Spreadsheets |

 |---|---|---|

-| Metric Review | Manual formulas per file. | Auto-parsed metrics (return, drawdown, trades, profit factor). |
+| Metric Review | ✓Auto-parsed metrics (return, drawdown, trades) | ✗Manual formulas per file |

 Frequently Asked Questions